 Department to remove the remaining structure due to safety concerns.

-Jacklyn Nogan, PR for the Levittown Library
+Jacklyn Nogan, PR for the Levittown Library, told Patch that

 just the platform of the gazebo remains at Veterans Memorial Park after vandals

 The gazebo was purchased by the Levittown Chamber of Commerce in

 2001.
 Nogan served as president of the chamber at the time and head of the